-What have open source videos revealed about the Gaza hospital explosion?
+Investigations reveal discrepancies in Israel’s Gaza hospital attack claims

 The Israeli army also released a video with a recording of a conversation between purported Hamas officials, where they appear to talk about the misfired rocket that had caused the hospital blast.

+Earshot said that a forensic sound analysis revealed that the audio was recorded on two separate channels, and then edited together, disqualifying it from being a credible source of evidence.

-In its analysis, Channel 4 said it had found the call’s credibility questionable due to the syntax used, accent and tone of voice.
+In its analysis of the audio, Channel 4 said it had found the call’s credibility questionable due to the syntax used, accent and tone of voice.

 One journalist later asked Hagari at the press conference: “I’d like you to address the question of credibility, because … the [Israeli army] has a less than perfect track record with the issue of credibility”.